Wefunder Company Profile Redesign

 The side panel

-The intent of this is to give investors grounding.
+The intent of this is to give investors a benchmark for how much to invest.
+The founders come up with these tiers.
 Often times people have no idea what's a "good" investment amount.
 Should it be $100? $500? $50,000?
 Of course you should only invest what you are comfortable with losing.
 But because it's a common mental model that investments in companies are large sums of money, investors sometimes assume they need to be wealthy to be an investor.
 These "pickles" are intended to show the investors otherwise.